How to Write an Apartment Address Perfectly

 Should I Put the Apartment Number Below the Street Number?

-As we said above, your apartment number should go next to the street number and name.
+Your apartment number should go next to the street number and name.
 The third line actually has another purpose, but most people don't use it that way.
 The USPS says people should reserve the second line for special designators like "care of" or special handling instructions.
 For example:

 Jane Doe